Experiential learning resources for the innovative educator

 7. Open Doors of Opportunity:

-Kids, or people in general, need avenues for learning opportunities and life experiences.
-The exposure needs to be there.
-In other words, sitting at a desk in a classroom taking notes or listening to a lecture doesn't set the stage for deep, meaningful, or life altering learning experiences.
+In other words, sitting at a desk in a classroom taking notes or listening to a lecture doesn't set the stage for deep, meaningful, or life-altering learning experiences.
 The doors are closed, figuratively and literally, for potential.
 I took students to work on a ranch for one of my summer high school travel programs.
 The ranchers were so impressed by one of my students, that this student was invited back the following summer to intern, and the summer after that, and after that.
 This student ended up working in agriculture, and as far as I am aware, still does.
 Had this student not come on the trip he wouldn't have met the ranchers and scored the internships.
-And it wouldn't have been because he wasn't good enough.
+That wouldn't have been because he wasn't good enough.
 It would have been because the opportunity wouldn't have presented itself any other way.
-Travel opens doors that sitting in a classroom just doesn't.
+Education through travel opens doors that sitting in a classroom just doesn't.

 Well, now what?

-Now that you know the WHY, the benefits of educational travel, what do you do with that?
-Homeschoolers, if you're short on time, finances, or travel resources, consider starting small and encouraging your children to play a role.
-You don't need to sell your home, pack up your kids, and travel the world (as cool as that would be).
-Even an annual weekend camping trip away from the monotony of everyday life gets children excited.
+Homeschools: Homeschoolers, if you're short on time, finances, or travel resources, consider starting small and encouraging your children to play a role.
+You don't need to sell your home, pack up your kids, and travel the world (as Instagram would you have you think).
+Even an annual weekend camping trip or a quick road trip away from the monotony of everyday life gets children excited.
 You can also ask that your children help plan the travel experience and that they fundraise for trips.
-Teachers, especially those working in a traditional school environment, you have a challenge ahead of you.
+Teachers: Teachers, especially those working in a traditional school environment, you have a challenge ahead of you.
 If travel is something that is important to you and you want that for your students, consider meeting with other educators at your school, parents of students, community members, and more, to put together a proposal for a school travel program.
 By creating a committee you'll have more ideas and a bigger voice.
 This is especially true if parents are involved.
-Principals and directors, if you're interested but unsure, try connecting with schools that DO have a travel program and pick their brains on how they make it work and the impact it has had on learning and school culture.
-I hope this has been useful.
-If you are a teacher that travels with students, I'd love you to share your stories and travel tips.
+Principals/Directors: Principals and directors, if you're interested but unsure, try connecting with schools that DO have an education through travel program and pick their brains about how they make it work and the impact it has had on learning and school culture.

+Click the links below to learn more: Join our experiential learning Facebook group!
 Did you know there is an experiential learning Facebook group?
-Check that out - Experiential Learning Community for K12 Teachers - and join in the discussion about experiential learning ideas such as citizen science.
+Check that out - Experiential Learning Community for K12 Teachers - and join in the discussion about experiential learning ideas!
+Find us on social media!
+Follow Experiential Learning Depot on Pinterest, Facebook, Youtube, and Instagram for more on experiential education, and check out my shop for experiential learning resources.
 Observe.
 Question.
 Explore.
 Share.

-4 Comments
+5 Comments

 Sara (Experiential Learning Depot)